 Leg Exercises for People with Bad Knees and Hips

-If you have bad hips or knees, working out may not only not be easy, it may also be uncomfortable or even painful.
-The reality is that you have to keep moving the affected joints through a full range of motion to keep your mobility from deteriorating and eventually compromising your ability to walk freely.
+If you have bad hips or knees, working out may be uncomfortable or even painful.
+The reality is that you really should keep moving the affected joints through a full range of motion.
+Doing so will keep your mobility from deteriorating and eventually compromising your ability to walk freely.

 One of the best leg exercises for bad knees and hips is Pilates.
-Not only is Pilates gentle and low-impact, it is strengthening, it increases flexibility, mobility, and balance, and it improves muscle tone.
+Pilates is gentle and low-impact.
+It is also strengthening, it increases flexibility, mobility, and balance, and it improves muscle tone.

 Simple and low-impact, the above exercise is effective due to it strengthening the muscles as it stretches the tendons and ligaments.
 This allows for greater mobility, without putting a lot of stress on any part of the leg.